A war-like state and a bond to the rescue

 There is no denying the fact that the traditional option of monetising the deficit by having the central bank buy government bonds is one worth pursuing.
 However, given an as yet hesitant (to raise debt) Prime Minister’s penchant for making citizens active participants to his missions, he might view a Consol Bond as a more compelling alternative.
 Furthermore, with the fall of real estate and given the lack of safe havens outside of gold, the bond would offer a dual benefit as a risk free investment for retail investors.
 When instrumented, it would be issued by the central government on a perpetual basis with a right to call it back when it seems fit.
 An attractive coupon rate for the bond or tax rebates could also be an incentive for investors.
 The government can consider a phased redemption of these bonds after the economy is put back on a path of high growth — a process that might take that much longer for every day we extend this lockdown.

-Rangarajan Mohan Kumaramangalam is an Angel Investor and Working President of the Tamilnadu Congress Committee
+Rangarajan Mohan Kumaramangalam is an angel investor and a working president of the Tamil Nadu Congress Committee